This blog may contain affiliate links. Read our disclosure policy for more info.

 Where can you eat the best burger in Queenstown?
-Well, it is at one of two places – Fergburger which is internationally famous, or Devil Burger which is the local favourite.
+Well, it is at one of two places – Fergburger which is internationally famous, or Devil Burger which is the local favorite.
 I recently tried both places and this blog is my unbiased opinion about where I think you can get the best burger in Queenstown.

-As New Zealand‘s tourist hotspot, Queenstown offers some awesome food!
-There are literally dozens of restaurants and bars in Queenstown all within walking distance.
 You can find basically any kind of food you could ever want – and a huge gourmet burger is no exception!

 Fergburger Vs. Devil Burger

 While there are several places you could eat a good burger in Queenstown, two places, in particular, have claimed their name to fame, Fergburger and Devil Burger.
 These two burger joints are very similar but also very different.

 It is the ultimate question among those who live in Queenstown “do you prefer Devil Burger or Fergbruger” and everyone has their favorite.

 Last week I ate at both burger joints.
 I have carefully compared them and have decided who I think makes the best burger in Queenstown.

 Note, neither Fergburger nor Devil Burger has endorsed this post and my opinion is entirely non-biased.

 The first thing that I must address when comparing Fergburger and Devil Burger is the wait time.

 Fergburger has become internationally famous.
 Many blogs have written about how you must have a Fergubuger while in Queenstown and people actually take selfies with the burgers and post them on Instagram.